mralston/cxm/README.md

 // Create a DataList DTO
 $dataList = DataList::make([
-    'uuid' => '...'
+    'id' => '...'
 ]);

 // Load the contact into the dialler.
-// $result reflects the Contact record created on the dialler and contains its UUID
+// $result reflects the Contact record created on the dialler and contains its ID
 $result = Cxm::customerLoadSingle($contact, $dataList);
 ```